cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/install_and_configure/cluster_manager.md

 * `-o, --output-path` - The local path to save the cluster install configuration file to.
                         Default: ./cfy_cluster_config.yaml
 * `--three-nodes` - Using a three nodes cluster.
 * `--nine-nodes` - Using a nine nodes cluster.
-In case of using an external DB, Only 6 nodes will need to be provided.
+In the case of using an external DB, Only 6 nodes will need to be provided.
 * `--external-db` - Using an external DB.
 * `-v, --verbose` - Show verbose output.